 English 7: This course focuses on development of communicative competence and critical thinking as well as the acquisition of skills needed for students to become lifelong learners.
-While informational text is heavily emphasized, students are exposed to a variety of genres through which they develop reading skills which enable them to analyze literary forms and techniques, apply strategies to comprehend more complex texts, develop stronger vocabularies and enjoy reading for pleasure.
-The 6 Trait Writing Program leads students through the process of discovering their own sense of voice as they demonstrate the intricacies of writing well-constructed essays.
+While informational text is heavily emphasized, students are exposed to a variety of genres through which they develop reading skills enabling them to analyze literary forms and techniques, apply strategies to comprehend more complex texts, develop stronger vocabularies and enjoy reading for pleasure.
+Students are led through the process of discovering their own sense of voice as they demonstrate the intricacies of writing well-constructed essays.
 A summer reading component is required.

-Mathematics 7: The introduction of algebraic concepts and enhancement of critical and problem-solving abilities are the foundational basics of this course.
+Mathematics 7: The introduction of algebraic concepts and enhancement of critical thinking and problem solving are the foundations of this course.
 Students will learn how to use algebraic methods to explore, model, and describe patterns, relationships and functions using numbers, shapes, data and graphs within realistic problem solving situations.
 Students will strengthen their mental math ability and develop a skill base for exploring algebra.
-Essentials, general and advanced level math courses are offered.
-Take note, the advanced level course will require that a significant amount of work be accomplished outside the confines of the class period.
+Essentials, general and advanced level math courses are offered; the advanced level course will require that a significant amount of work be accomplished outside the confines of the class period.

-Integrated English Lab and Integrated Math Lab will be an extension of the English and math courses at all levels.
+Integrated English Lab and Integrated Math Lab will be extensions of the English and math courses at all levels.

 Social Studies 7: This course offers the opportunity to gain a richer understanding of the role of major civilizations through the study of geography, history, economics and civics.
 The impact of world history on the United States today will also be explored.
 In addition, students will be introduced to historical inquiry through the analysis of primary source documents and web-based lessons.
 The rights and responsibilities of citizenship are stressed.
-Students will read novels that address the cultures of the time period being studied.
-Critical thinking, reading and writing will be emphasized.
+Students will read novels that address the cultures of the time period being studied; critical thinking, reading and writing will be emphasized.